dipta-sdd/campaignbay/readme.txt

 == Screenshots ==

-1.  **See Your Performance at a Glance.** The main Dashboard, showing KPIs and interactive performance charts.
+1.  **See Your Performance at a Glance.** The main Dashboard, showing key metrics (KPIs) and interactive performance charts.
-2.  **Manage All Your Campaigns.** The "All Campaigns" page, with both Table and Grid view options for filtering, sorting, and bulk actions.
+2.  **Manage All Your Campaigns.** The "All Campaigns" table view, with powerful options for filtering, sorting, and bulk actions.
-3.  **Create a Classic Sale.** The "Add Campaign" screen for creating a Scheduled Discount.
-4.  **Reward Bulk Purchases.** The "Add Campaign" screen for creating a Quantity Based Discount with tiered pricing.
-5.  **Drive Urgency.** The "Add Campaign" screen for creating an Early Bird Discount.
-6.  **Offer BOGO Deals.** The "Add Campaign" screen for creating a BOGO (Buy X Get X) offer.
+3.  **Visual Campaign Management.** The alternative Grid View for the "All Campaigns" page, offering a card-based overview of each promotion.
-7.  **Take Full Control.** the global Settings page, showing the tabbed interface.
+4.  **Take Full Control.** The global Settings page, showing the tabbed interface for configuring all plugin options.
+5.  **Customize Product Page Display.** The Product Settings tab, for customizing discount message formats and quantity table visibility.
+6.  **Customize the Quantity Discount Table.** The modal editor for changing the appearance, columns, and labels of the pricing table.
+7.  **Configure Cart Logic.** The Cart Settings tab, with powerful options for coupon and campaign stacking.
+8.  **Advanced Plugin Control.** The Advanced Settings tab for plugin data management.
+9.  **Frontend Product View.** A single product page showing a scheduled discount, a promotional message, and the quantity discount pricing table.
+10. **Frontend Cart View.** Discounts are applied directly to products in the cart, showing strikethrough pricing and the total savings for each item.

+== Installation ==

+1. From your WordPress dashboard, navigate to **Plugins → Add New**.
+2. In the search field, type **"CampaignBay"** and press Enter.
+3. Find the CampaignBay plugin in the search results and click **"Install Now"**.
+4. After installation, click the **"Activate"** button.
+5. Look for the new **"CampaignBay"** menu in your admin sidebar to get started!

 == Changelog ==
+= Changelog =

 = 1.0.0 =
 *   Initial release of CampaignBay.